 Scientific and mathematical communication requires a level of precision that standard text editors often fail to provide.
-Our Subscript Generator Pro is a specialized digital utility designed to bridge this gap.
+Our Subscript Generator is a specialized digital utility designed to bridge this gap.
 Whether you are drafting a complex chemical research paper, a physics lab report, or academic mathematical proofs, our tool provides a high-fidelity way to generate subscripts that are compatible with every platform.
-By focusing on professional-grade Unicode mapping, we ensure your formulas like H₂O and CO₂ are not just visually correct, but technically accurate.
+By focusing on precise Unicode mapping, we ensure your formulas like H2O and CO2 are not just visually correct, but technically accurate.

 Data integrity and privacy are at the heart of our engineering philosophy.
 When you use this utility to format your groundbreaking research or sensitive project data, you can do so with absolute confidence.
 The entire processing engine operates locally within your web browser.
 This means your text is never transmitted to any external server, and no information is ever cached in a database.
 It is a 100% private, "zero-leak" environment for professionals who value their intellectual property.